The Next Generation of Immuno-Oncology

 Uncovering and Exploiting novel antigens

-In groundbreaking work Synergy IMT has discovered multiple tumor cell antigens, with protumor survival activity on a broad range of solid cancer types, that do not appear to be expressed on normal cells.
-This constitutes a proprietary platform from which Synergy IMT is developing monospecific and multi-functional highly efficacious antibodies, and recombinant protein-based therapeutics.
+Synergy IMT has discovered multiple tumor cell antigens, with protumor survival activity on a broad range of solid cancer types, that do not appear to be expressed on normal cells.
+These proteins, which are restricted to intracellular sites in normal cells, are localized to the surface of tumor cells, making the tumor cell susceptible to novel immunotherapeutics.
+A subset of these tumor antigens appears to possess a survival role and may be designated survival tumor antigens (sTA).
+This constitutes a proprietary platform from which Synergy IMT is developing monospecific and multi- functional highly efficacious antibodies, and recombinant protein-based therapeutics.
+Synergy IMT generates panels of tumor antigen specific antibodies from single B cells and hybridomas to identify first-in-class antibodies possessing ideal drug-like properties.

 One novel target antigen appears to be localized at the leading and trailing edge, the “foot” of a migrating tumor cell (figure).
 A monospecific antibody targeting this tumor antigen significantly inhibits tumor growth in animal studies.
-This antibody is engineered as not to support an immune cell response, thus binding the target antigen appears to suffice for tumor growth inhibition.
-Targeting the leading or trailing edge of a tumor cell can focus treatment not only to a tumor type but to cells that are actively involved in metastasis and invasion, the most lethal aspects of cancer.
+This antibody is engineered as not to support an immune cell response, thus binding the target sTA appears to suffice for tumor growth inhibition.
+Targeting the leading or trailing edge of a tumor cell can focus treatment to tumor cells that are actively involved in invasion and metastasis, the most lethal aspects of cancer.

 A tumor antigen, with a predominantly diffuse punctate pattern on non-adherent tumor cells (left panel), concentrates at cell edges with spreading (center panel; arrows).
 The tumor antigen distribution is consistent with the leading and trailing edge, or” foot” of tumor cells with a migratory morphology (right panel; arrows).